UCCS-SP25-CS4300-CS5300-1/Group-7-Spring-2025/README.md

 1. Navigate to the root of the project.
 2. Make a venv: `python3 -m venv myenv`
 3. Load the venv: `source myenv/bin/activate`
-4. Install the requirements: `pip install -r active_interview_backend/requirements.txt`
+4. Install the requirements: `pip install -r requirements.txt`
 5. Generate a secret django key: `python -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"`
 6. Make an OpenAI API key.
 6. Edit open a `.env` file in the root of your project and fill it out like so: